 Degree programs in creative writing train students for professions in the literary field.
 Program courses also improve students' creative writing and language capabilities.
 Creative writing degree programs include courses in general education, core courses and a variety of creative writing mandatory courses.
 Studies may also include workshops, playwriting and screenwriting.
 Other courses may include:

 Associate's Degree in Journalism

-Writers who desire careers in journalism can begin by enrolling in a 2-year degree program, such as an Associate of Arts in Journalism degree program.
+Writers who desire careers in journalism can begin by enrolling in programs such as an Associate of Arts in Journalism degree program.
 Journalism programs help prepare students for numerous careers, such as writing for magazines, newspapers and other publications.
 They may also find work in writing for radio or television shows.

 Students gain experience by receiving hands-on training throughout the degree program.
 While gaining writing skills, they can specialize in various media and production areas that come together for a career in journalism.
 Students build skills in writing and reporting about various events and issues.
 Typical courses may include:

 Common associate's degrees offered in technical writing are the Associate in Arts in Technical Writing degree and the Associate in Arts in Technical Communication degree.
 Program courses help students improve their writing abilities by having them compose guides and instructions booklets and other technical writing projects.
 Associate's degree programs with emphasis in technical writing provide a foundation for those interested in pursuing a career as a freelancer or in-house technical writer.
 Class topics include:

 Popular Career Options

 Through associate's degree programs in creative writing, journalism and technical writing, students are prepared to enter wide array of positions.
 Some colleges may assist students in receiving internships in these areas.
 Some possible job titles include: